openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 **Report**.

 .. image:: ../Images/Discussion_reportmisuse.png
- :alt: A post and a response with the "Report Misuse" link circled
+ :alt: A post and a response with the "Report" link circled

 ..
 Future: DOC-121 As a course author, I need a template of discussion guidelines to give to students